yfukasawa/LongQC/README.md

 * scikit-learn
 * pandas
 * jinja2
+* h5py

+Also, it depends on some bioinformatics packages.

+* pysam
+* edlib (with its python wrapper, python-edlib)

-Anaconda should be easier choice.
+Anaconda should be an easier choice.
 We recommend [anaconda3](https://www.anaconda.com/), then install below dependency using conda.

+	a) conda install h5py
-	a) conda install pysam
+	b) conda install -c bioconda pysam
-	b) conda install edlib
+	c) conda install -c bioconda edlib
-	   conda install python-edlib
+	   conda install -c bioconda python-edlib

 ### 2. minimap2
 Modified version of minimap2 named minimap2-coverage is also required.
 If you are a Mac user, you have to prepare libc for argp.h.